ibm-ecm/ibm-navigator-aspera-sample/README.md

 ICN client debug logs can be enabled by adding the logLevel parameter with the value of 4 (Debug) to the URL of ICN, [http://localhost:9080/navigator/?logLevel=4](http://localhost:9080/navigator/?logLevel=4).

-Aspera log files can be located in the directory that contains Aspera files.
-The path to the Aspera files can be found from ICN server debug logs.
+Aspera log files are located in the directory that contains Aspera files.
+The path to the Aspera files can be found in the ICN server debug logs.

 CIWEB.aspera Debug: ... com.ibm.ecm.extension.aspera.AsperaPlugin.applicationInit() created folder structure for resources: /tmp/aspera-plugin-resources